microsoft/nni/docs/en_US/Tutorial/NniOnWindows.md

-# NNI on Windows (experimental feature)
+# NNI on Windows

-Running NNI on Windows is an experimental feature.
-Windows 10.1809 is well tested and recommended.
+As Linux version, NNI on Windows supports local, remote as well as cloud integration mode for OpenPAI and other training sercies.

+## System Requirements
+Our test for Windows were majorly made on Windows 10.1809, for any other Windows versions, we'd like to get your (community users') suppport on verification and feedback.

 ## **Installation on Windows**